-We can also count on our reputation and on a solid network, which allowed us to establish a strategic partnership with Luxottica while being selected as a Chanel authorized reseller and closing deals with successful marketplaces in Europe, USA, and Asia.
+We can also count on our reputation and on a solid network, which allowed us to establish a strategic partnership with Luxottica and Kering while closing deals with successful marketplaces in Europe, USA, and Asia.

 And we’re putting to use my past experience with Papèm, a digital-to-retail app for fashion and design.
 I learned so many valuable lessons from the conclusion of that adventure.

 These assets were used to build the foundations of Mia Burton.

 In 2018 we developed otticalipari.it, a vertical e-commerce involving the work of a cross-functional team of 16 professionals; meanwhile we launched an international network of marketplaces which registered rapid growth.
 Thanks to the data collected on the platforms in two years, the decisions we take are truly informed: we took a lot of the guessing out of Mia Burton’s go-to-market strategy, as we’ve already validated many crucial aspects.

 Following this line of action we’ve also set the premises for financial solidity.
 Compared with 2019, transactions have increased by 150%; we expect our turnover to reach +160% at the end of 2020.